bigskysoftware/htmx/www/docs.md

 ### Conclusion

 And that's it!

-Have fun with htmx: you can accomplish [quite a bit](/examples) without a lot of code.
+Have fun with htmx!
+You can accomplish [quite a bit](/examples) without writing a lot of code!

+*javascript fatigue:<br/>
+longing for a hypertext<br/>
+already in hand*

 </div>
 </div>